RahulBadenkal/DS-Algo-Tips/README.md

 5. Assume the input size was 1, Now solve it.
 Add one to element to it (n=2), now what happens?
 Solve it.
 Add one more element (n=3) and solve it.
 Then generalise it for n elements

-6. See if you can apply 2 pointer method (1 slow pointer, 1 fast pointer), especially if data is stored in array.
+6. See if you can apply 2 pointer method (1 slow pointer, 1 fast pointer), especially if data is stored in array/list.
 It is also called as [Floyds-cycle-detection-algorithm](https://www.techiedelight.com/detect-cycle-linked-list-floyds-cycle-detection-algorithm/)